BINI customer map: what dealers, logistics partners and concentration mean for investors

 Papé Kenworth

-Papé Kenworth is one of the commercial dealers in Bollinger’s dealer network providing sales and service coverage on the West Coast and Pacific Northwest.
-According to multiple company press releases, Papé Kenworth is explicitly named among the dealer partners supporting Bollinger’s commercial deployments (GlobeNewswire/press releases, FY2025).
+Papé Kenworth is listed as one of BINI’s commercial dealers providing sales and service coverage on the West Coast and Pacific Northwest; the company is part of the core six-to-seven dealer network BINI publicized in FY2025.
+According to multiple press releases republished on GlobeNewswire and financial aggregators, Papé Kenworth is a named dealer in BINI’s commercial distribution network (GlobeNewswire / FY2025).

 Pritchard EV